bytedance/syllepsis/docs/en/api.md

 ### getSelection

-`getSelection: () => IRangeStatic`
+`getSelection: () => IGetSelectionInfo`

-Get the current selection, index represents the cursor position; length represents the selected length, pay attention to the non-text length.
+Get the current selection, `index` represent the cursor position; `length` represent the selected length, pay attention to the non-text length.
+`anchor` represent anchor index of selection, `head` represent head index of selection.
+Used to distinguish directions.
+It will return `node` when selected `node`

 ### setSelection

-`setSelection: (range: IRangeStatic & {scrollIntoView?: boolean }) => void`
+`setSelection: (range: IRangeStatic & {scrollIntoView?: boolean, selectNode?: boolean }) => void`

-Set the selection, `index` represents the cursor position, `length` represents the length of the selection.
-Add the `scrollIntoView` parameter to control whether to scroll the selection to the window, the default is `true`.
+Set the selection, `index` represents the cursor position, `length` represents the length of the selection. the `scrollIntoView` parameter to control whether to scroll the selection to the window, the default is `true`. the `selectNode` parameter to indicates whether to select the `node`.

 ### getText